maeklong/maeklong.github.io/Juniper/JNCDA.md

 ### Juniper Secure Analytics
 + **Feedback : Juniper Secure Analytics allows you to correlate data and logs from network devices from multiple different vendors.**
++ **to propose a data correlation and logging solution that will work with Juniper devices, as well as the network devices from the other vendors in their network**

 ### disaster recovery
 + Deploying a Data Center Interconnect.